 For some of us, it’s nostalgic to remember having a frozen treat after the dentist as kids, or attempting to say such bouncy words as “baby” with a numb jaw.
 However—depending on how extensive your dental work is—you will need to be cautious of what you consume in the days following major dental work.
 And milkshakes will only get you so far in recovery, anyway.

 Many foods can be troublesome after dental surgery or extensive dental work.
-Ask Dr. Sevey & Dr. Atwell for their recommendation about specific foods and for how long you should avoid them.
+Ask Dr. Sevey & Dr. Sigwart for their recommendation about specific foods and for how long you should avoid them.
 Creative Dental Solutions in Bangor can be an especially helpful resource for patients navigating what to eat after dental restoration services.

 Here’s an idea; if you probably can’t eat those potato chips anyway, consider your dental recovery days a chance to make healthier choices.
 Below are soft food ideas that will treat your mouth and your body well.